Sales is the most useful business skill you can have.

 That’s average, so you’re not under-performing by any means.

-Getting one interested lead out of 209 calls is roughly a 0.5% conversion rate.
+A fascinating sales prospecting statistic is the average sales person gets one interested lead out of 209 calls.
+That’s roughly a 0.5% conversion rate.

 If you could raise that an extra 0.5% to 1%, that’d be double the leads.